Sydney smashes rainfall records as eastern Australia braces for floods

 Global warming drives Sydney to wettest year on record

-Sydney is experiencing its wettest year since records began in 1858, as widespread heavy rains left much of eastern Australia on flood alert Thursday.
+As Sydney experiences its wettest year since records began in 1858, widespread heavy rains left much of eastern Australia on flood alert Thursday.

-The big picture: Widespread flooding across Australia has killed at least 20 people this year — driven by La Niña conditions for a third-straight year in the Pacific and climate change, according to climate scientists.
+The big picture: At least 20 people have died in Australia this year because of widespread flooding driven by climate change and the La Niña conditions present for a third-straight year in the Pacific, according to climate scientists.

-By the numbers: With 86 days left of 22, Australia's largest city recorded 2,200 millimeters of rain for 2022 (86.6 inches) on Thursday afternoon local time — surpassing the previous record set in 1950, according to the Australian Bureau of Meteorology (BOM).
+By the numbers: With 86 days left of the year, Australia's largest city recorded 2,200 millimeters of rain for 2022 (86.6 inches) on Thursday afternoon local time — surpassing the previous record set in 1950, according to the Australian Bureau of Meteorology (BOM).

 State of play: "Widespread rain has fallen across eastern Australia and there is an ongoing flood risk," BOM forecaster Jonathan How said in a video update Thursday.